 - The organising of a job fair with walk-in job interviews and candidate screening by 16 companies in the private sector at Chancellor Hall, Universiti Brunei Darussalam, in February 2008.

-- Socialization in the form of a CSPS Round-Table Session in collaboration with Asia Inc Forum in April 2009.
+- Socialisation in the form of a CSPS Round-Table Session in collaboration with Asia Inc Forum in April 2009.

 - A CSPS Report in 2010.